Our team

 Samira K. Mehta, University of Colorado, Boulder

-Samira K. Mehta is an Assistant Professor of Women and Gender Studies and Jewish Studies at the University of Colorado, Boulder.
+Samira K. Mehta is an Associate Professor of Women and Gender Studies and Jewish Studies at the University of Colorado, Boulder.
 Her research and teaching focus on the intersections of religion, culture, and gender, including the politics of family life and reproduction in the United States.
 Her first book, Beyond Chrismukkah: The Christian-Jewish Blended Family in America (University of North Carolina Press, 2018), was a National Jewish Book Award finalist.
 Her current academic book project, God Bless the Pill: Sexuality and Contraception in Tri-Faith America, examines the role of Jewish, Catholic, and Protestant voices in competing moral logics of contraception, population control, and eugenics from the mid-twentieth century to the present and is under contract with the University of North Carolina Press.
 She is also working on a book of essays entitled The Racism of People Who Love You for Beacon Press.

 EDITORIAL BOARD